Andrey Rublev beats Dominic Thiem in 1st round at Australian Open

-MELBOURNE, Australia – Andrey Rublev beat wild-card entry Dominic Thiem 6-3, 6-4, 6-2 on Tuesday to book his place in the second round of the Australian Open.
+MELBOURNE, Australia – Andrey Rublev beat wild-card entry Dominic Thiem 6-3, 6-4, 6-2 to book his place in the second round of the Australian Open.

 Thiem, a runner-up at the Australian Open in 2020 and the U.S. Open winner the same year, missed much of 2021 due to injuries but has recovered from outside the top 350 last year to a place just inside the top 100.
 He was given a wild-card entry by tournament organizers.